lul29/Phys212/reading_text.md

 If you have taken a class from me, particularly online, you will know that I am big proponent of properly reading the textbook.
 You are not just going to be learning from the textbook but I do expect you all to make the most out of the text before we use other resources.

-Here some tips on how to carefully read a physics textbook.
+Here are some tips on how to carefully read a physics textbook.

 1. Read the chapter preview at the beginning and scan the whole chapter by reading just the title of each section.
 The goal is to get in your head what the big picture is.
 2. Once you have the big picture.
 Make a list of questions that you have about that subject (think personal life if you can, to get to deeper processing).
 This will give you a motivation to read the text but you will also be searching for something which will make you much more attentive to all the details.